Hottest Products to Import From Egypt in 2023

 Perhaps one of the most in-demand products are luxury 100% Egyptian cotton bed sheets and bedware.

-Plenty of room in the UK market and worth exploring.
+There’s plenty of room in the UK market still and well worth exploring.

 Since the revolution in 2011 a number of sectors, especially tourism, have slowed down, however this has not been the case with the plastics industry, which includes finished products.

-Egypt’s plasticware exports jumped by 43% in 2021 despite the challenges imposed by the ongoing pandemic.
+Egypt Exports of plastics was US$2.61 Billion during 2022, according to the United Nations COMTRADE database on international trade.
 The plasticware industry has become an important part of Egypt’s local manufacturing over the past ten years as a result of relying on plastic materials instead of other items like glass and metals.

 Food imports to Europe is a golden opportunity for Egyptian food imports and remains one of the most stable markets offering the highest prices.